tony-albanese/ci-project-3/README.md

 The output panel features three boxes.
 Two are labelled for reactants and products.
 The third is for output.
 The borders of the reactant/product boxes match those of the input fields.
 If the user enters incorrect input, they are notified in the third box.
-These windows will automatically have scrollbars if content goes offscreen.
+These windows will automatically have scrollbars if content goes off-screen.
 However, most chemical equations (especially those at an introductory level) rarely have more than two or three products and reactants.
 Thus, for the vast majority of use cases, the content a user would enter will fit on the screen.
 ![output panel](assets/screenshots/output_panel.png)